gzc/kicksystems/100_questions_in_os.md

 ##3.
 What creates the first process?
 init is the first process, hard encoded in OS.
 Try run **pstree** in your linux machine.

+##4.
+What state do you think a process is in most of the time?